 Contract flexibility and whether you can adjust seat count or downgrade tiers

 Regulatory requirements differ by region and industry.
 GDPR applies to any company emailing EU residents.
 CCPA covers California consumers.
 CAN-SPAM sets baseline requirements for commercial email in the United States.
-Your platform needs built-in compliance features rather than requiring manual policy enforcement.
+Your platform needs built-in compliance features, including consent management, suppression list handling, and data residency controls, rather than requiring manual policy enforcement that creates risk as your contact volume grows.

 GDPR, CCPA, and CAN-SPAM compliance features including consent management